-In order to generate alternative resources, the University will introduce cost recovery for noncore services, such as boarding, and will increase cost sharing for tuition, both in the context of strengthened scholarship and loan schemes.
+In order to generate alternative resources, the University will introduce cost recovery for non-core services, such as boarding, and will increase cost sharing for tuition, both in the context of strengthened scholarship and loan schemes.
 Institutions will create business development units to generate resources by charging for the use of existing facilities and for collaborative programmes outside school sessions.

-Table 4.2.5: Selected Higher Education Targets
+Table 4.2.7: Higher Education Targets

-Indicator Current Situation (1999) Target 2004/5
+Indicator Current Situation (1999) Target 2005

 Number of students 3,526 6,824

 Students in private colleges 35 1,100

 Number of distant learners 0 558

 Number of female students 698 2,047

 Number of needy students 500 1,706

-Females in non-traditional subjects 225 801
+Females in non-traditional 225 801

+subjects

-Number of students with disabilities 20 30
+Number of students with 20 30

+disabilities

-Number of students in information technology 821 1,500
+Number of students in 821 1,500

+information technology